Global Search

 • An interpreted query — how it understood you.

-• A list of scored results, each with an entity type, title, optional subtitle, and a 0–1 relevance score, rendered as insight cards in a side panel.
+• A list of scored results, each with an entity type, title, optional subtitle, and relevance, rendered as insight cards in a side panel.

-This mode is best for intent ("unpaid invoices from last month") rather than exact lookups — for precise amounts or IDs, the structured search above is faster and deterministic.
+This mode is best for intent ("unpaid invoices from last month") rather than exact lookups — for precise amounts or IDs, the structured search above is faster.

-• All 12 entity searches run concurrently; if one fails it is treated as an empty result rather than failing the whole request, so a single bad query never blanks the page.
+All 12 entity searches run in parallel.
+If one source fails, the rest still return results so a single bad query never blanks the page.